Most parents would like to give their children everything, which can mean they put their own needs and wants after those of their children.

 King adds that we are living for longer these days.

 “If both parents are older than 60, one of them will on average reach the age of 95.
-This means that there will be a good innings to cover financially once retirement comes,” said King.
+This means that there will be a good innings to cover financially once retirement comes,” says King.

 Giving your children the best

-“Over and above your retirement savings, you can still provide for these extras if you can afford to, but remember that next to a good education, the most important gift you can give to your child is your own financial independence.”
+“Over and above your retirement savings, you can still provide for these extras if you can afford it, but remember that next to a good education, the most important gift you can give to your child is your own financial independence.”